 Opportunity International, a 501c global micro-finance organization, serves the poor throughout most developing nations, including Eastern Europe, the Philippines, India, Africa, and Latin America.

 Opportunity International was in need of:

-Life-like renderings of Opportunities clients from Ghana, Rwanda, Honduras, Nicaragua, Philippines, and Malawi were created, and used for organizations fundraising efforts.
+Life-like renderings of Opportunity International’s clients from Ghana, Rwanda, Honduras, Nicaragua, Philippines, and Malawi were created and used for the organization’s fundraising efforts.

-To draw international attention, Opportunity staged a one millionth client event in Rwanda.
+To draw international attention, Opportunity International staged a one-millionth client event in Rwanda.

-Original artwork, portrait and promotional materials were developed for the one millionth client event in Rwanda, which received global press and a full story on NPR
+Original artwork, portraits, and promotional materials were developed for the one-millionth client event in Rwanda, which received global press and a full story on NPR.

-Organization used original artwork to create prints to sell as a fundraising arm of Opportunitys work.
+Original artwork was used to create prints to sell as a fundraising arm of Opportunity International.
 Using the artwork, the organization created thank you cards for marketing efforts to their donors with various client stories.

-Organization used original artwork to create note pads, promotional cards, imagery and graphics for marketing efforts in all key publications for their global business.
+Original artwork was used to create note pads, promotional cards, imagery and graphics for marketing efforts in all key publications for their global business.